demml/opsml/docs/docs/interfaces/model/interfaces.md

 # Model Interface

-The `ModelInterface` is the primary interface for working with models in `Opsml`.
+The `ModelInterface` is the primary interface for working with models in `OpsML`.
 It is designed to be subclassed and can be used to store models in a variety of formats depending on the library.
 Out of the box the following subclasses are available:

 - `SklearnModel`: Stores data from a sklearn model
 - `TorchModel`: Stores data from a pytorch model